christianhg/brummefar.dk/src/pages/choosing-redux.md

 ## The state is read-only

 The most evident source of bugs in AngularJS applications is by far directives manipulating state [citation needed].
 Directives become big classes that use internal state and tangled methods to manipulate some data that is two-way data bound with other directives.
 It is hard to reason about, it is hard to test and often the problem just keeps growing.
-A read-only state will eliminate the the need for two-way data-binding and thus, as explained earlier, keep the views free from state transition logic.
+A read-only state will eliminate the need for two-way data-binding and thus, as explained earlier, keep the views free from state transition logic.

 ## More boilerplate, but worth it
 Redux requires some boilerplate to enforce predictable, testable state management.
 And in some cases it would even require more code than if the state change was done in an ordinary “Angular way”.